Pointed Hoe | Ridging Hoe

 Do you want to work up sod or hard soil?
 Need to create tall ridges for potatoes?
 This tool will do both!

-This heavy-duty 8" wide triangular hoe easily cuts through sod and penetrates firm soil, which makes it great for digging and tilling gardens.
-It is also called a Ridging Hoe because it gets used to loosen, pull, and pile soil around the base of plants like potatoes.
+This heavy-duty 8" wide triangular-shaped hoe easily cuts through sod and penetrates firm soil, which makes it great for digging and tilling gardens.
+This Pointed Hoe is also called a Ridging Hoe because it gets used to loosen, pull, and pile soil around the base of plants like potatoes.
 This process is called ridging or hilling because it creates a long raised ridge of soil that encourages a more productive potato crop.

 What’s It Like To Use a Pointed Hoe?

-Why You Will Love Your New Triangular Hoe
+Why You Will Love Your New Ridging Hoe

-Includes a 5 foot long hardwood handle that reduces effort & back pain by allowing you to reduce bending while working.
+Includes a 5-foot hardwood handle that allows you to stand more upright and reduces the bending required while working.
 Made with premium grade steel and wood so you can rest easy knowing this tool will last.

 Customer Reviews of the Pointed Hoe